3seoksw/autonomous-vehicle/README.md

 By using $\text{equation 5}$, we can get $t$, noting denominator of $t$ cannot be 0. $t$ can be expressed as an offset between the given two points with a range of $[0, 1]$.
 Steps above are coded in `/js/utils.js`.

+### Experiments
+Test will be conducted by running several generations of the cars so that it drives itself eventually.
+Then the trained neural network will be transferred to a new environment where it has 5 lanes and required not to cross the lanes.

+#### Methods Used for Comparison

+#### Transferring the Neural Network

+#### Overall Results
 <!--Every nodes are fully connected and have its' own weights and biases.
 These parameters are initially randomized then will be modified by the previous generation.
 Every generation, the neural network will be mutated by adjusting the weights and biases resulting the car to be trained.-->